Five ways to escape stressful pre-wedding prep.

 - ASSEMBLE THE BEST A-TEAM.

-We’ve all heard the term ‘bridezilla’, but honestly, some bridesmaids can be equally as bad, and it’s the type of stress that you really don’t need in the run up to your big day.
-So think about your tribe carefully, and make sure that whoever you choose to walk by your side on your wedding day isn’t likely to be a source of stress.
+We’ve all heard the term ‘bride or groom-zilla’, but honestly, some wedding party members can be equally as bad, and it’s the type of stress that you really don’t need in the run up to your big day.
+So think about your supporting cast carefully, and make sure that whoever you choose to walk by your side on your wedding day isn’t likely to be a source of stress.
 Don’t feel bad for making a decision that’s best for you.
 It’s YOUR wedding, after all.

 - DELEGATE YOUR TASKS.